wizzdi/segmantix/README.md

 Additionally, you need to implement the following components:

-- `Cache`: Caches the results of `SecurityLinkProvider` to avoid fetching repeatedly.
+- `SegmantixCache`: Caches the results of `SecurityLinkProvider` to avoid fetching repeatedly.
 - `FieldPathProvider`: Extracts the required paths for executing a secured query from a JPA root.
 - `OperationGroupLinkProvider`: Provides operations for given operation groups.
 - `SecurityLinkProvider`: Provides a list of relevant links based on a security context.